tmigone/vuetify-easy-crud/README.md

 | `update-form` | Slot to customize the item update form.
 Receives ```props.item``` with the given item object. |
 | `create-form` | Slot to customize the item creation form. |

+When building your custom `create-form` or `update-form` you will also need to extend your component with `vec-form-mixin`.
+See the mixin section below to learn how to integrate with it.

 ### Events

 Each CRUD operation performed on the data fires an event.
 This component does not alter the data it's given.
 It's up to the user to decide what to do with it: